tzalex/GettingCleaningData_Project/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.
 See "features_info.txt" for more details.

 For each record it is provided:
-1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+1. Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration

-2. Triaxial Angular velocity from the gyroscope.
+2. Triaxial Angular velocity from the gyroscope

-3. A 561-feature vector with time and frequency domain variables.
+3. A 561-feature vector with time and frequency domain variables

-4. Its activity label.
+4. Its activity label

-5. An identifier of the subject who carried out the experiment.
+5. An identifier of the subject who carried out the experiment

 ###The dataset includes the following files:

 1. "README.txt"

-2. "features_info.txt": Shows information about the variables used on the feature vector.
+2. "features_info.txt": Shows information about the variables used on the feature vector

-3. "features.txt": List of all features.
+3. "features.txt": List of all features

-4. "activity_labels.txt": Links the class labels with their activity name.
+4. "activity_labels.txt": Links the class labels with their activity name

-5. "train/X_train.txt": Training set.
+5. "train/X_train.txt": Training set

-6. "train/y_train.txt": Training labels.
+6. "train/y_train.txt": Training labels

-7. "test/X_test.txt": Test set.
+7. "test/X_test.txt": Test set

-8. "test/y_test.txt": Test labels.
+8. "test/y_test.txt": Test labels

 The following files are available for the train and test data.
 Their descriptions are equivalent.